kubeflow/website/content/en/docs/external-add-ons/istio/istio-in-kubeflow.md

 The following diagram illustrates how user requests interact with services in Kubeflow.
-It walks through the process when a user requests to create a new notebook server via the Notebooks Servers UI accessible through the Kubeflow Central Dashboard.
+It walks through the process when a user requests to create a new workbench server via the Workbenches Servers UI accessible through the Kubeflow Central Dashboard.

 <!--
 Note for authors: The source of the diagram is